-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 New York Giants

-If the best organizations follow a clear vision, then what can we say about the Giants?
+If the best organizations follow a clear vision, what can we say about the Giants?

 A year ago, they were bulking up to make one final run with quarterback Eli Manning, making a series of decisions that included giving Beckham a five-year contract extension.
 This week, they began a fire sale with Manning still as their quarterback (at least for now).
-And the acquisitions of safety Jabrill Peppers, guard Kevin Zeitler and additional first- and third-round picks in no way compensate for the departures of Collins, Vernon and Beckham.
+The acquisitions of safety Jabrill Peppers, guard Kevin Zeitler and additional first- and third-round picks in no way compensate for the departures of Collins, Vernon and Beckham.

 The Giants now have one of the NFL's least-talented rosters, and hope for improving it is limited by their decision to let Collins walk away (rather than making a trade) and settling for a modest return in the Beckham trade.
 They don't seem to be following a linear plan and are years late on initiating a succession plan at quarterback.
-It is as though the Giants -- and general manager Dave Gettleman in particular -- are operating in a long-discarded era of NFL team-building.
+It is as though the Giants -- and general manager Dave Gettleman in particular -- are operating in a long-discarded era of NFL team building.

 Le'Veon Bell